loopwerk/loopwerk.io/content/mentor/index.md

 ## What do I expect from you?
 You're going to need a good enough internet connection to talk and share your screen.
 You need to be able to speak English or Dutch.
 You're going to need at least a basic understanding of HTML, JavaScript and/or Python - I can't teach you that from scratch.

-Finally, as my preferred "office hours" are from 16:00 to 17:00 [Central European Time](https://time.is/CET) (Amsterdam), our schedules have to match as well.
-This means that it's probably quite hard to schedule meetings if you're in the United States for example.
+Finally, as my preferred "office hours" are between 16:00 and 18:00 [Central European Time](https://time.is/CET) (Amsterdam), our schedules have to match as well.
+This means that it's probably not so easy to schedule meetings if you're in the United States for example.

 ## Interested?
 Contact me on [Mastodon](https://hachyderm.io/@kevinrenskers) or email me at <kevin@loopwerk.io>.